Walshe-d/website/content/home/accomplishments.md

 - date_start: "2019-10-01"
   date_end: "2020-10-01"
-  description: "Although I was awarded a scholarship in 2019 I was unable to travel to canada due to the pandemic."
+  description: "Although I was awarded a scholarship in 2019 I was unable to travel to Canada due to the pandemic."
   organization: Irish Canada University Foundation
   title: Awarded a Dobbin Atlantic scholarship
   url: "http://www.icuf.ie/dylan-walshe/"